ManishSCIS/Project_COVID19_SCIS/README.md

 # Project_COVID19_SCIS
-This directory contains COVID19 data and application to analyse the data in R-Shiny Language
+This directory contains COVID-19 data for Indian Territories and R-code to create a dashboard for analyse the data using R-Shiny web application.